The personal loan market is booming thanks in part to low unemployment, favorable regulation and a crop of fintech lenders.

 But whether or not this type of lending is resilient in the face of rising interest rates and the potential for a future downturn in employment, remains to be seen, injecting risk into the economies in the developed countries where this type of lending has exploded.

-Hong Kong personal loan : CCB(Asia)\’s personal instalment loan service allows you to enjoy liquidity with a low interest rate and $0 handling fee.
+Hong Kong : CCB(Asia)\’s personal instalment loan service allows you to enjoy liquidity with a low interest rate and $0 handling fee.
 Make your personal goals more reachable with extra cash on hands!

 That’s the assessment of the Bank of International Settlements, which in a report last month warned the fintech lending market is still unproven.
 “It is not clear how fintech credit will perform when conditions deteriorate, ” wrote BIS in the research report.
 It pointed to China, the U.S., and the UK where higher default rates for the fintech lenders have reduced investor returns.
 BIS said a “significant” share of the fintech lending platforms cite increased levels of defaults as a very high or high risk to operations.